fluent-form/fluent-form/README.md

 }
 ```

-For binding additional properties or event listeners, the `property` and `listener` options can be used：
+For additional property binding or event listening, the `property` and `listener` options can be used：

 ```ts
 import { form, time } from 'ngx-fluent-form';